 On the other hand, saline formulations contribute to buffering and optical clarity, but cannot be used in long-term studies that demand high metabolic activity.
 Thus, proper functioning cells are important to study active biological processes during microscopy.
 But many cells cannot adapt to deviations from their optimal growth environments including pH, buffering capacity, temperature, O2 concentration, and osmolarity.

-This article will cover the maintenance of native state within cells in a live-cell imaging experiment.
+This article will cover the optimal conditions for live-cell imaging for maintenance of native state within cells.